Advertiser Disclosure

 Favorite Hotel Redemption

 When it comes it hotels, I’m a sucker for beach vacations.
 I’ve been to both the Maldives and Bora Bora, but almost nothing beats Calala Island in Nicaragua.
-This Small Luxury Hotels of the World (SLH) property is bookable using World of Hyatt points, and, as an ultra-all-inclusive resort, it’s stunning.
+This Small Luxury Hotels of the World (SLH) property was previously bookable using World of Hyatt points, and, as an ultra-all-inclusive resort, it’s stunning.

 Calala Island swings